 If you are studying on the Comparative Social Policy and the Evidence-Based Intervention and Policy Evaluation courses, these will include lectures delivered to the whole group, whereas the option papers are delivered via smaller classes.
 You will also attend practical workshops in the computer lab.
 In your teaching, there will be an emphasis on student interaction, discussion and presentations.

-Each student is assigned a supervisor who will provide one-to-one supervisions.
+You will be assigned a supervisor who will provide one-to-one supervision.

 Admin and professional support

-The Course Director, Director of Graduate Studies and the course administration team are also available to offer support or signpost you to additional services.
-There is an extensive framework of support available within colleges, including College Advisors and Tutors for Graduates.
+You will also be supported by the Course Director and Director of Graduate Studies, and the course administration team are also on hand to offer day-to-day support or signpost you to additional services.
+Additionally, there is an extensive framework of support available within individual colleges, including College Advisors and Tutors for Graduates.

-The University also has a professionally staffed, confidential Student Counselling Service which offers assistance with personal, emotional, social and academic problems.
+You will also have access to the University’s Student Counselling Service, which is a professionally staffed, confidential service offering assistance with personal, emotional, social and academic problems.